SATURN044/Power-System-Optimization-GAMS-CVX/README.md

 # Power-System-Optimization-GAMS-CVX
 This solves the DC Optimal Power Flow (DCOPF) using the Simplex algorithm.
-Power System Economic Dispatch OptimizationDescriptionThis project focuses on the Economic Dispatch problem within a 3-bus power system.
+Power System Economic Dispatch Optimization
+Description: This project focuses on the Economic Dispatch problem within a 3-bus power system.
 It compares two different mathematical modeling approaches to minimize total generation costs while satisfying power flow and transmission constraints.Problem FormulationLinear Programming (LP): Solved using GAMS.
 Uses a linear cost function for generators.
 Nonlinear Programming (NLP): Solved using MATLAB CVX.Uses quadratic cost functions $C(P) = a + bP + cP^2$ for a more realistic representation.
 System Constraints:
 Power Balance:DC Power Flow equality constraints.